Djeisen642/highnoon/wp-content/plugins/maxbuttons/readme.txt

 Secondly, please use latin only characters for button name ( Basic settings) and extra classes ( Advanced settings ).
 Not doing so might prevent the styling output from working correctly.

 == Changelog ==

+= 6.28 =

+* Tested for 4.9.4
+* Improved performance of editor javascript
+* Fixed issue with showing certain conditional fields
+* Fixed issue in maxmodal with double init

 = 6.27 =